Little Bear (TV series): Film

-In 2001, the show was adapted into a direct-to-video film, again produced by Nelvana, called The Little Bear Movie.
+In 2001, the show was adapted into a direct-to-video film, again co-produced by Nelvana Limited, called The Little Bear Movie.
 It was distributed by Paramount Home Entertainment in the U.S. The film's featured song, "Great Big World", was nominated for Best Original Song at the 2001 Video Premiere Awards.

 Music

 Austrian composer Franz Schubert's Allegro vivace from his Violin Sonata No. 1 in D Major is used as the theme tune to Little Bear (used in the Canadian broadcast of the series).
-The theme was arranged for brass, wind, and strings by composer Arnold Black.
-A separate opening theme consisting of a classical woodwind ensemble was used in the American broadcast of the series.
+A separate opening theme consisting of a woodwind ensemble, by composer Arnold Black, was used in the American broadcast of the series.
 The music score in the series is composed by Lesley Barber.
-There are also excerpts of works by composers Chopin, Haydn, Bach and Mozart.

 Other media

 Live show

 In Canada, Little Bear was adapted into a live theatrical show, Little Bear: Winter Tales.
 It originally toured across Canada in 2007 and returned in late 2009.
 Both tours were presented by Paquin Entertainment, and were produced by Koba Entertainment.